jech2/LMD_Deduplication/README.md

 # On the De-duplication of the Lakh MIDI Dataset

-This repository provides the full pipeline for detecting and filtering duplicate MIDI files in the Lakh MIDI Dataset (LMD).
+This is the official repository for our paper:
+**“On the De-duplication of the Lakh MIDI Dataset”** (submitted for ISMIR 2025)

 ## Links